social-media-ethics-automation/book/docs/_sources/ch15_moderators/01_moderator_types.md

 ## Dedicated Moderation Teams
 After a company starts working on moderation, they might decide to invest in teams specifically dedicated to content moderation.

-% TODO: Talk about this in terms of human computers
+These teams of content moderators could be considered human computers hired to evaluate examples against the content moderation policy of the platform they are working for.

 ## Individuals moderating their own spaces
 You can also having people moderate their own spaces.
 For example: